Yunzez/geog482_essay/README.md

    - Weather outlooks -shows the weather of all counties in WA
    - One Stop Shop Traffic -retrieve CCTV data of the road and show detailed information of each segment of road

-The map elements that the project employs are scalar bar (only in one stop shop traffic section), legend, and title.
+The basic map elements that the project employs are scalar bar (only in one stop shop traffic section), legend, and title.
 Based on the section it has, this project is suitable for all the people in the world as part of its section provides data of the world, especially on the air quality and covid trackers.
 For the author of the project, it would be the government of Washington state since it is a government project.
 However, each subsection has different authors and they belong to different organizations as the dashboard employs their work and combines them to create this dashboard.
 For example, the covid dashboard that the website employed is made by John Hopskin University.
 For this dashboard project, they update their most of data everyday and through different approaches.
-However, in the english proficiency section, their data is collected at 10.30.2019, Lewis Lujian is the author.
+However, in the english proficiency section, their data source is well cited, data is presented at 10.30.2019, Lewis Lujian is the author.

 data source:
 - wildfire: WA State Parks GIS